 - Always (the default) to always advertise IP routes.
-Use this setting unless you have redundant MAXs or don't use dialout routes. - Trunks Up to stop advertising ("poison") its IP dialout routes if it temporarily loses the ability to dial out.
+Use this setting unless you have redundant MAX units or do not use dialout routes. - Trunks Up to stop advertising ("poison") its IP dialout routes if it temporarily loses the ability to dial out.